Coordinator, Alexander Loney

 GREK 102.
 Elementary Greek II.
 (4 Credits)

 Intensive study of elementary grammar, syntax, and vocabulary; selected readings from Ancient Greek authors including those of the New Testament.
 Only offered in spring.
-Prerequisite: GREK 101.
+Prerequisite: GREK 101 or qualifying placement score.

 GREK 201.
 Intermediate Greek.
 (4 Credits)

 Review of grammar and syntax accompanied by selections from various Greek authors including those of the New Testament.
 Prerequisite to further work in Greek.
 Offered only in Fall.
-Prerequisite: GREK 102 (or equivalent).
+Prerequisite: GREK 102 (or equivalent) or qualifying placement score.

 General Education: COMP